pivotal/docs-platform-automation/docs/how-to-guides/write-an-upgrade-opsman-pipeline-from-scratch.md

     - a browser that works with Concourse, like Firefox or Chrome
     - and `git`

+It doesn't actually matter what IaaS your Ops Manager is running on, As long as your Concourse can connect to it.
+Pipelines built with Platform Automation can be platform-agnostic.

 It will be very helpful to have a basic familiarity with the following: